ncatlab/nlab-content/pages/2392.md

   dSet(f,N_d(A))
   :
   dSet(Y,N_d(A)) \to
-  (X,N_d(A))
+  dSet(X,N_d(A))
 $$

 being a weak equivalence.
 By the above $N_d(A)$ is fibrant.
-By section 8.4 of the lecture notes on dendroidal sets cited at [[model structure on dendroidal sets]] a morphism between cofibrant dendroidal sets is a weak equivalence precisely if homming it into any fibrant dendroidal set produces a weak equivalence.
+By section 8.4 of the lecture notes on dendroidal sets cited at [[model structure on dendroidal sets]] a morphism between cofibrant dendroidal sets is a weak equivalence precisely if homming it into any fibrant dendroidal set produces an equivalence of homotopy categories.

 Since $f$ is a weak equivalence between cofibrant objects by assumption, it follows that indeed $dSet(f,N_d(A))$ is a weak equivalence for all fibrant $A$.

+> (AHM, or does it? there is a prob here, but I need to run now...)

 Hence $C_f$ is a weak equivalence.

 =--